bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Perfect.

 .. note::
-  We could also have used a file in inventory/host_vars/management1/new_values..
+  We could also use a file in inventory/host_vars/management1/new_values.
-  Setting a variable in the host definition file above the host is equivalent to using host_vars folder.
-But host_vars folder is difficult to use when having a very large number of hosts, which is why in **BlueBanquise** we are often using directly the host file.
+  Setting a variable in the host definition file above the host is equivalent to using the host_vars folder.
+But the host_vars folder is difficult to use when there is a very large number of hosts, which is why in **BlueBanquise** we often use directly the host file.

-Let's say now we want to change the model of spaceship of all the slave nodes.
+Let's say we want to change the model of spaceship of all the slave nodes.
-So not a single host, but all slave members hosts.
+So not a single host, but all slave member hosts.

 We are going to use level 6 in variables precedence: group_vars/.
-Create a directory called *slave* (same name than the group we want to work with) in
+Create a directory called **slaves** (same name than the group we want to work with) in
 group_vars:

 .. code-block:: bash

   mkdir /etc/ansible/inventory/group_vars/slaves

-Then, create file /etc/ansible/inventory/group_vars/slaves/myship.yml with the following content:
+Then, create the file /etc/ansible/inventory/group_vars/slaves/myship.yml with the following content:

 .. code-block:: yaml